PerttuHamalainen/LLMCode/readme.md

 * LLMCode only requires that a single coded text and the coding examples fit the context.
 * LLMCode allows comparing the results to human-annotated data both quantitatively and qualitatively, which helps in both evaluating the severity of the LLM errors.
 Furthermore, the error analysis often reveals inconsistencies and mistakes in the human-annotations.

-### Todo

-* Colab notebook to allow usage without installing anything
-* Interactive visualization and visual editing of the examples, codes, and themes
-* Support for other language models such as Llama 2 — using a local model would mitigate the data protection issues one may have with OpenAI’s models.
-* More thorough validation, once we have enough ground truth codes from multiple human coders
-* Export to Atlas.ti and other qualitative analysis software, to allow more flexible manual refinement
-* Automatic extraction of coded snippets from longer texts.

 ### Citation